-Again, while we enthusiastically endorse and encourage composing your diet of healthy fat as the lion share, followed by protein and carbs, respectively, we want to reiterate the importance of eating a caloric amount that triggers either a deficit or surplus, based on your health goals.
+While we enthusiastically endorse and encourage composing your diet of healthy fat as the lion share, followed by protein and carbs respectively, we want to reiterate the importance of eating a caloric amount that triggers either a deficit or surplus, based on your health goals.

 So, while eating fat will not make you fat, consuming calories or energy more than that which the body needs to use at the moment can be stored as fat if the amount consumed places you in a state of caloric surplus—so be mindful of your macros based on your health goals.

 As you now know, consuming a diet rich in healthy fat will not make you fat.
 In contrast, if anything, the satiating effect of eating a diet abundant in monounsaturated, saturated, and polyunsaturated fats help us feel fuller, eat less, and lose unwanted fat faster.